snowch/snowch.github.io/ai-eng/llmfs/L01_Tokenization_From_Scratch.md

 Once we have merges, we can build a **vocabulary**: the set of tokens our tokenizer can produce on this corpus.
 Then we assign each token a unique integer **ID**.

+This list of integers (ids) is the actual input to our GPT.
+When we build the training loop in [L08_Training_the_LLM.md, we won't be feeding it English sentences; we will be feeding it these exact lists of numbers.

-In the next blog, these IDs will be row indices into an **Embedding Matrix**.
+In the next blog, we will see how the model turns these simple integers into rich, high-dimensional vectors.

 ```{code-cell} ipython3
 def build_token2id(vocab: dict[str, int], special_tokens: list[str] | None = None) -> dict[str, int]: